tranmanhducslt/ur10e_rg2_PickAndPlace/README.md

 ## Overview

 This project is a part of a module at Vietnamese-German University, instructed by Dr.-Ing.
 Quang Huan Dong (huan.dq@vgu.edu.vn).
 It is basically a fix of a repository of the same name by a former student to control a UR10e robot arm integrated with the OnRobot RG2 gripper so that obstacles can be recognised and avoided during trajectory planning, facilitating the movement of objects to desired locations.
-The code is taken reference from a repository from [Unity Robotics Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/pick_and_place).
+The code is taken reference from a repository by the [Unity Robotics Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/pick_and_place).

 ## Table of Contents